Brian Cummins Memorial Scholarship

 Sponsored by the Brendan Cummins Family

 The National Federation of the Blind of Connecticut is an organization of blind individuals who value the importance of a sound education along with proper reading and writing skills.
-In order to insure the availability of certified teachers of the blind and visually impaired, the National Federation of the Blind of Connecticut is offering a scholarship in the amount of at least five thousand dollars ($5000).
+In order to insure the availability of certified teachers of the blind and visually impaired, the National Federation of the Blind of Connecticut is offering a scholarship in the amount of at least $5000.
 Recipients of this scholarship need not be blind or visually impaired, and need not be a member of the National Federation of the Blind of Connecticut.
 Federation scholarships are judged on the basis of academic quality, service to the community and financial need.

 Brian Cummins lost his life on September 11, 2001, in the World Trade Center tragedy.
 Brendan Cummins, whose young son is blind, has asked that this scholarship be given in Brian's memory.

 All applicants must be planning to reside in Connecticut and must be a college or graduate student enrolled in a full-time program to teach blind and visually impaired students in Connecticut.

 Completed applications must be submitted by October 1 of the current year.
 Applications will be reviewed and the winner will be notified by October 15th.
 The scholarship will be presented at the National Federation of the Blind of Connecticut State Convention each year.
 THE WINNER IS EXPECTED TO ATTEND THE SATURDAY PROGRAM OF THE CONVENTION.